ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Split between parameter registration and their CBOR abbreviations.

 * Classified parameters as must/should/may be supported.

+* New error code "No available group names" and related guidelines.

 * Fixes in the examples.